 It turned out quite a challenge, I had to erase, shift and erase several times before I got a nice balance.
 A major problem with this always is to keep in mind the pattern later has to be graded in more sizes so even at this stage I will have to consider possible problems for that.
 Drawing a single size pattern or a whole nest is a very different thing!

 Well, it’s ready for a first test.
-I’ve used my all time favorite fleece ling again like I did with the first designs.
+I’ve used my all time favorite fleece interfacing again like I did with the first designs.
 And used another favorite by adding seam allowances at the coupe seam and the underwire seam with 2 lead pencils taped together to provide the exact 0,75cm I need.

 To get a clear view of what the design will do I deceided to make the loose strap for this test in black lining fleece.
 Contrast always makes design details much stronger.
 I was not sure yet what direction to choose for the stretch in the fabric.
 Not a problem for now, only for later when real stretch fabric is being used.
 But to get an impression I drew 2 possible lines.
 When sewn together it will be clearer what the effect would be.